-The loss for the year ended 31 December 2019 was approximately SGD0.8 million, as compared with the profit of approximately SGD1.3 million for the year ended 31 December 2018.
-The loss was mainly attributable to the listing expenses in connection with the listing during the year ended 31 December 2019 and the increase in administrative expenses due to higher operation expenses incurred to cope with a larger work force.
+The loss for the year ended 31 December 2020 was approximately SGD3.3 million, as compared with the loss of approximately SGD0.8 million for the year ended 31 December 2019.
+The higher loss was mainly attributable to the decrease in revenue due to the outbreak of COVID-19 had caused delay and extension of the current projects and hence lower revenue was generated for the year ended 31 December 2020 and increase in cost of services as discussed above and administrative expenses due to higher operating expenses incurred to cope with a larger work force.